-Testcollab is a relatively new player and is another great test case management tool.
+Testcollab is a relatively new player and is another standout in test case management tools.
 It might not be as sophisticated as the more established tools on the market, but it covers all the basics well.
 Testcollab’s team is actively developing the tool and adding more features at a very good pace.

 Testcollab allows you to easily input requirements, create test plans, and create, link, and reuse test cases.
 It also offers fairly robust metrics and charts to track testing progress and reveal insights.
 Integrations with popular bug tracking tools help Testcollab fit into your workflow, and its REST API makes it possible to integrate with test automation tools.

 - Easy to set up and use